FAQ and troubleshooting

 SSD Trim doesn't instantly wipe sectors (NAND memory cells) of a drive.
 It instructs SSD's firmware which sectors can be wiped by marking them as 'dirty'.

-Time of erasure of 'dirty' sectors depends on the SSD manufacturer and firmware.
+The time of erasure of 'dirty' sectors depends on the SSD manufacturer and firmware.
 For instance, recent Samsung SSDs have a so-called foreground garbage collection.
 It wipes any erased file almost immediately thanks to a TRIM command proactively executed by the operating system.
 In older SSDs, trimmed sectors can remain intact for minutes or even hours.

 The most secure way to erase an SSD entirely is using one of the following methods: